Zielzor/CardputerSMAGPS-115200/README.md

 ![image](https://github.com/user-attachments/assets/d97fb0ba-7f60-4e1f-b1ea-70cd9504341f)

-M5Stack cardputer firmware for AT6668 GPS module with SMA Connect your AT6668 GPS SMA module to cardputer, press R (red text [rec] will appear on screen) to record GPX track that will be stored on SD card
+M5Stack cardputer firmware for AT6668 GPS module with SMA Connect your AT6668 GPS SMA module to cardputer turn it on with firmware installed, press R (red text [rec] will appear on screen) to record GPX track that will be stored on SD card

+CAN BE USED WITH M5Launcher

 ![image](https://github.com/user-attachments/assets/c1af0acb-eb10-4ba6-8a2d-aefacaa3fe95)
 _________________________________________________________________________________________